syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Presentation.md

 <tr>
 <td>
 CollapseDetailsViewAt</td><td>
 Using this method, you can collapse the details view of a particular record.
-This method gets tde record index as an input argument and collapse the details view of tde corresponding record.</td><td>
+This method gets the record index as an input argument and collapse the details view of the corresponding record.</td><td>
 Record Index</td><td>
 int</td><td>
 Void</td></tr>